Running in CrossFit

 3) Mass Matters

-The reality is most people in America, Functional Fitness athletes being no exception, would be better runners if they lost some weight.
+The reality is most people in America, CrossFit athletes being no exception, would be better runners if they lost some weight.

 Historically, great distance runners have spent most of their time developing endurance.
 Many people see the mileage log of advanced runners and they immediately want to start putting in lots of miles.